 Editor’s note: Wang Jianguo is the collective pseudonym for a group of Chinese house church pastors writing and thinking critically about issues related to the spread of Christianity in their nation.
 They are committed to preaching a grace-centered gospel, developing resources for the church, and loving China’s urban centers.
 This pastor is currently studying at a seminary in the States, but plans to return to China once his studies are complete.
-You can read the first part of this series at this link.
+You can read the rest of this series here: Part 1, part 3, part 4.

 I call the period from 1989 to 1997, “Kings.”

 It started in 1989.
 Maybe you have heard of the movie 2012?
 [An apocalyptic film about the end of the world.]
 For me, 2012 happened in 1989, because I lived in a college.

 Every day I saw sunshine: bright, energetic, enthusiastic, young people.
 They wanted to study, to change the world, to contribute their lives to their country.
 Every day as I walked home from primary school, I passed through the university.
 There were bulletins and posters everywhere.
 At that time, my elder brothers and sisters [this is a term of endearment that in Mandarin does not necessarily indicate blood relation]—college students—shared their dreams in those bulletins.

 But it was 1989.
 Soon, I saw different, harsh, bloody photos on those bulletin boards.
 I was ten.

 I asked my dad: “What happened?”
 He was of the generation that went through the Cultural Revolution.
 He told me, “Never ask that question.”
 I said, “It’s you who told me to ask, ‘Why?’
 You even bought me a book about one hundred thousand whys.
 You keep telling me I should ask ‘why’ questions!”
 But this time, nobody would tell me why.
 I could tell something was wrong.
 But when I tried to ask, nobody would answer.